TUDelft-MUDE/2024-files/content/GA_2_5/README.md

 While there are two notebook this week, the programming portion is quite limited.
 The important thing is to interpret the output.
 As the models need to run for 5 minutes each, time management is very important.
 We suggest the following:

 - Start with `Analysis_LP`.
 Run through it once without changing any of the code.
 This is needed to answer question 1 and 2 in the report.
-- Question 2 can be done independently while the model is running.
+- Question 2 should be completed after the first run, but Question 3 can be done independently while you are waiting.
-- Question 3 should be done after the first run and you need to complete question 2 first.
+- Question 4 should be done after the notebook is run with the constraint added, and you need to complete Question 3 first.
 - `Analysis_GA` should also be run once without any changes.
 This is needed to answer question 5.
 - As you may want compare the solving times for the LP and GA, we recommend assigning one person to run both notebooks to ensure a consistent computing environment.